dustin/dustin.sallings.org/_posts/2021-06-23-monads-are-tedious-in-go.markdown

 reinventing and got to work at a higher level.

-The terminology is probably confusing to folks from strange lands, but much like the olde Gang of Four patterns, we see the same stuff a lot and name the patterns.
-Except we also make libraries that just *do* the patterns, so we don't have to reinvent things so frequently.
+The terminology is probably confusing to folks from strange lands, but much like the olde Gang of Four patterns, you see the same stuff a lot and name the patterns.
+Except folks also make libraries that just *do* the patterns, so we don't all have to reinvent things so frequently.

 [try]: https://github.com/golang/go/issues/32437
 [liftA2]: https://hackage.haskell.org/package/base-4.15.0.0/docs/Control-Applicative.html#v:liftA2